 I worked as a part-time faculty at three colleges registered with Calcutta University from 2017 and 19.
 In those two years, I taught texts from the long eighteenth century, Romantic literature, Joseph Conrad, George Bernard Shaw, Thomas Hardy, and war poetry to undergraduate students.

-Drugs and Counterculture, Avant-garde literature, Marxist theory and left-wing politics in India, Twentieth-century American literature, Romanticism(s), Dalit Studies, Modern Bengali Poetry
+Drugs and Counterculture, Avant-garde literature, Marxism, Left-wing politics in postcolonial India, Twentieth-century American literature, Romanticism(s), Dalit Studies, Modern Bengali Poetry

 In my PhD, I look forward to conducting a comparative analysis between the countercultural trends in America and India during the fifties, sixties, and seventies.
 I am fascinated by the Beats and the Hippies that raged post-war America not only as they were reflected in literature, music, or art, but also in matters pertaining to lifestyle, such as the consumption of drugs.
 I propose to theorise and interrogate how these movements interacted with the countercultural scene in India.
 I also take active interest in Romanticism, Modernism, continental philosophy, and critical theory.

 M.Phil.
 (Department of English/ University of Delhi; 2017)